Home » Articles » The difference between inbound and outbound sales

 Though almost similar in process, B2B and B2C outbound sales have distinct goals, strengths, and benefits for a company.

-In business-to-business (B2B), salespeople sell to the representative of their prospect company.
-This usually involves a longer sales cycle and closing a deal involves multiple touchpoints.
-This is due to the prospective businesses still having to undergo several processes in approving and proceeding with the sale.
+In business-to-business (B2B), salespeople sell to the representative of their prospective company.
+This usually involves a longer sales cycle, and closing a deal involves multiple touchpoints.

-On the other hand, business-to-consumer (B2C) offers a more direct approach since they go directly to the consumers.
-A salesperson or an agent usually has more leads to call than their B2B counterparts, since the latter needs to be more strategic in targeting their prospects.
+A salesperson or an agent usually has more leads to call than their B2B counterparts since the latter needs to be more strategic in targeting their prospects.

 What is outbound sales?